evanseri/DSAI-Group2-project/README.md

 ### Step 4: Create Dimension and fact Models (Marts Layer)
 Copy-paste the Sql below files in  .model\marts\ folder

+Step 1: Create the marts Folder

+Open your Terminal (where your prj conda environment is active).
+Navigate to your dbt project's models directory: bash
+'''
+cd Melt/transform/models
+Create the marts folder:
+bash
+'''
+mkdir marts
+Verify: You can use ls to check: bash
+'''
+ls

+Step 2: Place Your Dimension and Fact Model Files

+Now that you have the marts folder, you'll place the SQL files for your dimension and fact models inside it.
+Navigate into the new marts folder: bash
+'''
+cd marts
+Create the SQL files for each of your dimension and fact models:

 ![alt text](image-1.png)